hang-yin/hang-yin.github.io/_pages/portfolio.md

       </a>
     </div>
     <div class="text-content">
-      <p>This project implemented two swarm control algorithms: one simulating the Brazil nut effect for spatial sorting of robots by size, and another replicating Reynolds' flocking behavior to coordinate robot movement like bird flocks, with both systems using distributed control methods.</p>
+      <p>Two swarm control algorithms were developed: one mimics the Brazil nut effect to spatially sort robots by size, and the other replicates Reynolds' flocking behavior to coordinate movement reminiscent of bird flocks—all using distributed control techniques.</p>
     </div>
   </div>
 </div>